Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 Version (32 bits):
 : A base protocol version number.
 Currently used values are 4 and 5.
-  The value greater than 5 is reserved for future definition.
+  Values greater than 5 are reserved for future use.

 Encryption Field (16 bits):
 : Block cipher family and block size.
 The values of this field are